josephbeuysmum/Dertisch/README.md

 An example interaction in Dertisch
 ---

--   A customer makes an order (a user interacts with a `view`, sending a request to its `presenter`, which in turn passes the request to its `interactor`);
+-   A customer gives an order to the waiter, who takes it to the kitchen (a user interacts with a `view`, sending a request to its `presenter`, which in turn passes the request to its `interactor`);
 -   the head chef instructs their staff as to the required dishes (the `interactor` queries its `proxies`);
 -   the staff cook ingredients and present the head chef with the dishes (the `proxies` combine data they already have with data they need, probably asynchronously, from their `services`);
 -   the head chef gives the dishes to the waiter, who approaches the customer (the `interactor` calls its `presenter` with data, which it stores before informing the `view` that there is new data available);